GeoCode: Interpretable Shape Programs: Additional Implementation Details

 We choose the channel size in each of the four EdgeConv layers to be 16, 16, 32, and 64.
 The outputs from the four layers are aggregated together and enter another multi-layer perception, with no hidden layer and an output size of 64.
 Finally, max and average pooling are applied to that result and aggregated to form our embedding vector of size 128.

 \textbf{Sketch encoder.} For the sketch encoder we base our architecture on VGG11~\cite{simonyan2015a_vgg} encoder.
-Our encoder assumes the following numbers of channels $[8, M, 16, M, 32, 32, M, 64, 64, M, 64, 64, M]$ where $M$ is a 2D max-pooling layer with kernel size 2 and stride 2.
-The numbers specify the number of channels in each 2D convolution layer, all have a kernel size of 3 and padding of 1, and each one is followed by a batch normalization and then ReLU.
-The result goes through max pooling and an additional linear layer which outputs an embedding vector of size 128.
+Our encoder assumes the following numbers of channels where $M$ is a 2D max-pooling layer with kernel size 2 and stride 2.
+The numbers specify the number of channels in each 2D convolution layer, all have a kernel size of 3 and {\new a} padding {\new value} of 1, and each one is followed by a batch normalization and then ReLU.
+The result goes through {\new average} pooling and an additional linear layer which outputs an embedding vector of size 128.

-The input size to the encoder remains unchanged at 224x224 square images.
+The input size to the encoder remains unchanged at $224 \times 224$ square images.
 In our tests we only use grayscale images of sketches, so we further optimize to only have a single channel for the input images.

 \textbf{Decoding network.} As already stated, each decoder in the decoding phase is a multi-layer perception made out of three layers.
 The first and second layers are each followed by batch normalization, Leaky ReLU with a negative slope of 0.2 then dropout with a probability of 0.5.
-As shown in the System Overview~\cref{fig:overview}, the input to the multi-layer perceptron is the embedding vector which, as stated, has a size of 128, the next two hidden layer sizes are 128 and 64.
-Finally, the output size is dictated by the number of labels of that parameter, in addition to the part existence label when required.
-We discuss the part existence label in \cref{sec:method}.
+As shown in the System Overview~\Cref{fig:overview}, the input to the multi-layer perceptron is the embedding vector which, as stated, has a size of 128, the next two hidden layer{\new s'} sizes are 128 and 64.
+Finally, the output size is dictated by the number of labels of that parameter, in addition to the \textit{part existence label} when required as discussed earlier in \Cref{subsec:sup_dataset}.